tsimeonov/Computer-Science/Node JS Guide/3. Developing Your First Application/notes.md

 You can use the `NODE_REPL_MODE` environment variable to determine in which mode you want to run the Node.js REPL.
 The three possibile values are as follows:

+- `sloppy` - The REPL is set to nonstrict mode.